 - [ ] Total freed amount — if target reached, automate immediately

-2. Spending the tax refund instead of redirecting it to principal.
-According to IRS filing season data, average federal refunds in recent seasons have been approximately $3,000.
-On a $14,000 balance at 22% APR, applying a $3,000 lump sum to principal reduces your daily interest charge from $8.44 to $6.63 — saving $54/month in interest charges immediately and permanently for the remaining life of the balance.
-Spending the refund instead costs you that $54/month, every month, for years.
+Recent federal refunds have often averaged around $3,000.
+On a $14,000 balance at 22% APR, applying a $3,000 lump sum to principal reduces your daily interest charge from $8.44 to $6.63 — saving roughly $54/month in interest immediately and permanently for the remaining life of the balance.
+Spending the refund instead costs you that monthly savings for years.

 Before the FAQ, here is the full picture across all three scenarios in one place — bookmark this section.